 Not convinced that virtual social events can be cool?
 Let’s prove you wrong!
 Enjoy a relaxed evening in our Gather.Town pub with your fellow PhD students from all over the world.
 This is also a great opportunity to meet research engineers and recruiters from our sponsor Euroimmun in a casual way.

 - Alessa Hering, Fraunhofer MEVIS & Radboudumc Nijmegen

-- Jannis Hagenah, University of Lübeck
+- Jannis Hagenah, CHI Lab, University of Oxford, UK

 - Floris Ernst, University of Lübeck